Guy Smith: Founder of the Gun Facts Project

 00:00.00 – Brian David Crane

-Please welcome Guy Smith, a 25-year gun control policy researcher and the founder of the gun facts project.
+Please welcome Guy Smith, a 25-year gun control policy researcher and the founder of the Gun Facts project.
 He’s also the author of guns in control has appeared on Fox News, Al Jazeera America, and is a frequent talk radio and podcast guest.
-Where he shares his team’s learnings from conducting database investigations into criminology, public safety and constitutional law the slogan for the gun facts project project is we are neither pro-gun nor anti-gun.
+Where he shares his team’s learnings from conducting database investigations into criminology, public safety and constitutional law the slogan for the Gun Facts project project is we are neither pro-gun nor anti-gun.
 We are pro math and “anti-bs” and guy personally is not a quote unquote.
 Member of any organization.
 Not every town is for gun safety.
 Not the second amendment foundation.
 Not the Brady campaign.
-Not even any political party someone once bought him a membership in the California rifle and pistol association and he immediately demanded to be removed from the membership roster.
-Let’s hear what the guy has to say, okay guy.
+Not even any political party someone once bought him a membership in the California Rifle and Pistol Association and he immediately demanded to be removed from the membership roster.
+Let’s hear what the guy has to say, okay Guy.
 Thank you for being here.
 Thank you.
-Yeah, thank you for telling me a little bit about your journey into starting gun facts I’ve read on your site.
+Yeah, thank you for telling me a little bit about your journey into starting Gun Facts I’ve read on your site.

-01:00.77 – Guy
+01:00.77 – Guy Smith

-Great to be with you good morning.
+Great to be with you.
+Good morning.

 01:10.97 – Brian David Crane

-What’s the impetus for your for your research here.
+What’s the impetus for your research here.

 The Origins and Evolution of the Gun Facts Project

-01:17.91 – Guy
+01:17.91 – Guy Smith

 Well, the impetus is twofold.
 I was raised in the family of engineers and scientists.
 My dad was one of McNamara’s whiz kids.
-I’ll give you an idea as to, how I was brought up particularly in terms of, you know, critical thinking and fidelity to scientific pursuits.
+I’ll give you an idea as to, how I was brought up particularly in terms of, critical thinking and fidelity to scientific pursuits.
 So somewhere along the way I just started to get interested in the topic of gun violence and it happened one night when I was watching the evening news and whatever talking head was on that particular network said that we had this national epidemic of gun violence and in the town that I grew up in.
-You know, close to 20 years no one had ever been shot except for one woman and that was a crazed woman wielding a knife attacking a cop and the cop had to shoot her out of self-defense right away I was going.
-Okay, people are telling us this is a national epidemic.
-But.
-That doesn’t play true where I live.
-Why the difference?
-What explains? yeah this disconnect in perceptions.
-Well like in your rabbit hole once you start to dig into that one piece of data.
-You start to become overwhelmingly consumed by the topic and I would gather my notes together and ah you know, rapidly fell into this pattern of listening to the public discourse and saying no, that’s not right?
+Close to 20 years no one had ever been shot except for one woman and that was a crazed woman wielding a knife attacking a cop and the cop had to shoot her out of self-defense right away I was going.

 Now, you’ve got to get a better handle on the situation by putting all of this stuff into a cheat sheet and then one day I shared the cheat sheet with a friend and he echoed back and he said this is phenomenal.
-Do you mind if I share this with somebody I said go for it I don’t care and about a week later I’d gotten 5 inquiries from people I did not know who he did and they said hey can you put me on your distribution list I said I don’t have a distribution list but I guess I’ll start one then somebody said I don’t have Ms. Word.
-Can you do that in a pdf.
+Do you mind if I share this with somebody?
+I said go for it I don’t care and about a week later I’d gotten 5 inquiries from people I did not know who he did, and they said, “Hey can you put me on your distribution list?”
+I said “I don’t have a distribution list but I guess I’ll start one.” then somebody said, “I don’t have MS Word.
+Can you do that in a PDF?”

 Well okay I’ll do it.
-Well, one thing led to another.
+One thing led to another.
 25 years of digging into the data and assembling in a way that not only shed new light on the subject but you know clarified ah routine issues that kept popping up in the public discourse but became valuable to people so I set the mission of.
 Let’s have a source that is not aligned with anybody for any reason and we will gladly take pot shots at program factions anti-gun factions and get the cleanest, most simple to understand information in front of the public.

 Impact of Gun Facts on Public Discourse and Misinformation

-04:05.63 – Guy
+04:05.63 – Guy Smith

 And in a nearly copyright free way.
 So that people can share it and actually have an informed discussion which up until we came along I don’t think was happening.